-The new national security law adopted in Hong Kong may result in disruptions to our business operations in Hong Kong and additional tariffs and trade restrictions.
+The national security law adopted in Hong Kong may result in disruptions to our business operations in Hong Kong and additional tariffs and trade restrictions.

-On June 30, 2020, a new security law was put into effect that would change the way Hong Kong has been governed since the territory was handed over by England to China in 1997.
+In June 2020, a new security law was put into effect that changes the way Hong Kong has been governed since the territory was handed over by England to China in 1997.
 This law increases the power of the central government in Beijing over Hong Kong, limits the civil liberties of residents of Hong Kong and could restrict their ability to conduct business in the same way as in the past on a go forward basis.
 The U.S. State Department has announced the U.S. would no longer consider Hong Kong to have significant autonomy from China which could end some or all of the U.S. government's special trade and economic relations with Hong Kong.
-This may result in disruption to our offices and employees located in Hong Kong, as well as the shipment of our products from Hong Kong to the United States.
-Further, the U.S. may impose the same tariffs and other trade restrictions on exports from Hong Kong that it places on goods from mainland China.
+This may result in disruption to our offices and employees located in Hong Kong, as well as the shipment of our products from Hong Kong.
 The potential disruption to our business operations in Hong Kong and additional tariffs and trade restrictions could have an adverse impact on our results of operations.
 To date, no such disruptions have occurred.